Oren Etzioni

-Oren Etzioni (born 1964) is an American entrepreneur, Professor Emeritus of computer science, and founding CEO of the Allen Institute for Artificial Intelligence (AI2).
-On June 15, 2022, he announced that he will step down as CEO of AI2 effective September 30, 2022.
-After that time, he will continue as a board member and advisor.
-Etzioni will also take the position of Technical Director of the AI2 Incubator.
+Oren Etzioni (born 1964) is Professor Emeritus of Computer Science at the University of Washington, and founding CEO of the Allen Institute for Artificial Intelligence (AI2).
+Etzioni is a co-founder of Vercept, an AI startup, and founder and CEO of TrueMedia.org, a non-profit dedicated to fighting political deepfakes, which launched in April 2024.
+He is also the Founder and Technical Director of the AI2 Incubator and a venture partner at the Madrona Venture Group.

 Early life and education

 Etzioni is the son of Israeli-American intellectual Amitai Etzioni.
 He was the first student to major in computer science at Harvard University, where he earned a bachelor's degree in 1986.
 He earned a PhD from Carnegie Mellon University in January, 1991, supervised by Tom M. Mitchell.

 University of Washington career

 Etzioni joined the University of Washington faculty in 1991, immediately after receiving his PhD.
 He rose through the ranks to become the Washington Research Foundation Entrepreneurship Professor in Computer Science & Engineering.